 - display a warning sign

-There is an obligation on Council to make sure that owners of restricted breeds comply with the requirements of the Act and in response to this Officers from the Animal Care Facility have implemented a Restricted Dog Compliance Program since March 2002.
+There is an obligation on us to make sure that owners of restricted breeds comply with the requirements of the Act and in response to this Officers from the Animal Care Facility have implemented a Restricted Dog Compliance Program since March 2002.

-Do you own a pit bull terrier?
+Do you own a Pit Bull Terrier?

 If you do, the Companion Animals Act 1998 requires owners of restricted dogs including Pit Bull Terriers and American Pit Bull Terriers to comply with a number of regulations.